mcinglis/c-style/readme.md

 #### Immutability saves lives: use `const` everywhere you can

 `const` isn't just for documenting read-only pointers.
 It should be used for every read-only variable.
 It helps the reader a lot in understanding a piece of functionality.
 If they can look at an initialization and be sure that that value won't change throughout the scope, they can reason about the rest of the scope much easier.
-Without `const`, everything is up in the air and you're forced to comprehend the entire scope to understand what is and isn't being modified.
+Without `const`, everything is up in the air; the reader is forced to comprehend the entire scope to understand what is and isn't being modified.

 Also, if you consistently use `const`, then your reader will begin to trust you, and will be able to assume that a variable that isn't qualified with `const` is a signal that it *will* be changed at some point.